How to Choose the Right MRI Wheelchair for Your Facility

 • Ease of cleaning and infection control: Smooth, cleanable surfaces help maintain hygiene in medical settings.

-• Accessories compatibility: Features like IV poles, oxygen tank holders, and armrests add utility and patient comfort.
+• Accessories compatibility: Features like IV poles, oxygen tank holders, and flip-up armrests add utility and patient comfort.

 Common Mistakes to Avoid